reactive-python/reactpy/docs/source/guides/adding-interactivity/multiple-state-updates/index.rst

 .. note::

-    For asynchronous event handlers, IDOM will not render until you ``await`` something.
+    For asynchronous event handlers, ReactPy will not render until you ``await`` something.
     As we saw in :ref:`prior examples <State And Delayed Reactions>`, if you introduce an asynchronous delay to an event handler after changing state, renders may take place before the remainder of the event handler completes.
 However, state variables within handlers, even async ones, always remains static.

-This behavior of IDOM to "batch" state changes that take place inside a single event handler, do not extend across event handlers.
+This behavior of ReactPy to "batch" state changes that take place inside a single event handler, do not extend across event handlers.
 In other words, distinct events will always produce distinct renders.
 To give an example, if clicking a button increments a counter by one, no matter how fast the user clicks, the view will never jump from 1 to 3